Zoom-to-Inpaint: Image Inpainting with High-Frequency Details: Experiment results and evaluation

-\subsection{Ablation Study}
+\subsection{Ablation study}

-\textbf{Ablation study on framework components.}\quad In order to analyze the contributions of the components in our inpainting framework, we compare against three ablations of our framework: (i) No zoom, (ii) Bicubic zoom and (iii) SR zoom.
-For (i), we replace the SR component (described in Section~\ref{sec:super_res}) with an identity transform that simply copies the coarse output without an upsampling component, so that the refinement is applied at the original resolution.
-For (ii), we replace the SR component with bicubic upsampling.
-Both (i) and (ii) are trained without the gradient loss $L_\nabla$.
-For (iii), we add back the SR zoom but not the gradient loss.
-The results are summarized in \tab{tab:ablation} where SR Zoom+$L_\nabla$ corresponds to our full framework.
+\textbf{Ablation study on framework components.}\quad In order to analyze the contributions of the individual components, we compare against three ablations of our inpainting framework: (i) No zoom, (ii) Bicubic zoom, and (iii) SR zoom.
+For (i), we replace the SR component (described in Section~\ref{sec:super_res}) with an identity transform that simply copies the coarse output without an upsampling component, so that refinement is applied at the original resolution like in other conventional two-stage inpainting frameworks.
+For (ii), we replace the SR component with bicubic upsampling, and for (iii), we add back the SR zoom. (i), (ii) and (iii) are trained without the gradient loss $L_\nabla$.
+Lastly, SR zoom+$L_\nabla$ corresponds to our full framework with $L_\nabla$.
+The results are shown in \tab{tab:ablation} and \fig{fig:ablation}.

-As shown in \tab{tab:ablation}, zooming in with bicubic upsampling improves all metrics compared to doing refinement at the original resolution (\emph{No zoom}) showing the benefit of refining at a higher resolution and training the refinement network with HR supervision.
-Adding the SR network further improves the accuracy by a large margin.
-Compared to bicubic zoom, the SR network generates sharper areas for the surrounding regions as well, that can then be propagated by the CA module to the inpainted region.
-Adding the gradient loss further improves the quantitative metrics for both small and large masks.
-Its benefit is more prominent for small masks, where the network is more likely to reconstruct the image more accurately, and thus, fine details contribute more to the evaluation metrics.
-Qualitative results are shown in \fig{fig:ablation}.
-Please refer to the Appendix for additional results on the ablation study.
+As shown in \tab{tab:ablation}, zooming in with bicubic upsampling improves all metrics compared to refining at the original resolution (\emph{No zoom}), showing the benefit of refining at a higher resolution and training the refinement network with HR supervision.
+This indicates that as long as the refinement network is trained on HR labels so that local irregularities generated by the coarse network can be corrected with the magnification, the \textit{zoom} can even be achieved by bicubic upsampling.
+Adding the SR network further improves the accuracy by a large margin, with $>$1 dB gain in PSNR compared to \textit{No zoom}.
+Compared to Bicubic zoom, SR zoom is able to generate sharper results for the surrounding regions, that can then be propagated by the CA module into the inpainted region.
+Adding the gradient loss further improves the quantitative metrics for both mask sizes.
+Its benefit is especially prominent for \textit{masks}, where the network is more likely to reconstruct the image more accurately, and thus, fine details contribute more to the evaluation metrics. \fig{fig:ablation} shows that each component improves the reconstruction quality, analogously to the quantitative results.
+Please refer to the Appendix for additional results.